Advertisement

 Interestingly, despite quitting as a senior working royal in 2020, Prince Harry still remains fifth in line to the throne and has retained his succession rights.

-His son whom he shares with his wife Meghan Markle, Archie Mountbatten-Windsor, 5, is thus sixth in line to the throne, whilst his younger sister Lilibet Diana, 3, is seventh.
+His son, whom he shares with his wife, Meghan Markle, Archie Mountbatten-Windsor, six, is thus sixth in line to the throne, whilst his younger sister Lilibet Diana, four, is seventh.

 Following the death of their great-grandmother, both children were officially given royal titles as prince and princess in March 2023.